 This is what parents have to face.

-How do you know though kids are learning though?
+How do you know though kids are learning, though?

-And I'm asking a question, because I know this is a big issue for you.
+And I'm asking a question because I know this is a big issue for you.

-How do you ascertain whether or not they're getting the basic understanding of reading math and science?
+How do you ascertain whether or not they're getting the basic understanding of reading, math, and science?

 Well, Donald Trump says that he believes in local control.

-But them decide.
+Let them decide.

 For example, Massachusetts had fabulous, stronger than the Common Core standards in place before they came along and undermined them.